 When we’re lucky enough to nab him on a visit home, he plays for A Frog House events, charming both adults and youngsters.
 Likely you’ve guessed, Margot and Martin Fass are Matthew’s parents.

-We are delighted to welcome Emily as our Frog House administrator.
+We are delighted to welcome Emily as our Frog House social media manager.
 Creative, innovative and organized, she will keep everything straight for us and “the table cleared.”
 She is based in Brooklyn, NY, and works as a theatre industry jane-of-all-trades: wrangling mics and hanging speakers off-Broadway as well as writing and performing music for the off-off-Broadway circuit.
 Emily is a 2020 Wildacres resident artist and her music has been featured in PBS’s online series ‘UnCommon Voices’ as well as the Walnut Valley Festival’s New Song Showcase.
 She is immensely proud to join the AFH team and is inspired by our belief in creating big change through small individual and collective actions.